VinkVdB/workshop-llm-and-rag/java/ex-6-introduction-to-rag/README.md

 - Introduction to chunking and vector databases.

 ## Exercises
-1Use Spring AI's QuestionAnswerAdvisor and a Vectorstore to retrieve relevant information.
+1) Use Spring AI's QuestionAnswerAdvisor and a Vectorstore to retrieve relevant information.

 ## Notes
 For this module we've chosen to exclude a reranker, as it's not necessary for the exercises.